 Since the late 1990s, Pastor Hackbarth has gained valuable experience in various ministry settings, in both large and small congregations alike—from the WELS heartland in Wisconsin to southern California, to affluent suburbs and slower-paced small towns.
 Together with his wife Jenny, he has experience in developing outreach ministries through preschool and other child and family ministries, helping congregations embrace an outward focus, and fostering the ability to view things through the eyes of those new to the faith and the church.

 Pastor Hackbarth currently serves at St. John Lutheran Church in Sparta, Wisconsin.
-His wife serves as the director for a large early learning center at First Lutheran in La Crosse.
-They are blessed with two children, Ayden and Addison.
+His wife serves as the director of a large early learning center at First Lutheran in La Crosse.
+They are blessed with two children: Ayden and Addison.